juvion/juvion.github.io/_posts/2016-09-20-Multiprocessing_with_Python.md

-What I want to achieve here is to count how many tests have been performed for each sample.
+What I want to achieve here is to count how many tests have been performed for each sample, and I like to distribute this work into multiple tasks based on sample IDs.
-So the first thing is to get the list of sampleIDs.
+So the first thing is to get the list of sample IDs.

 ```python